csula/cs3220-spring-2018/notes/introduction.md

 What is an incremental game you ask?

 Incremental game in a brief is a game where user click on a button to increment a number.
-Most classic example is [cookie clicker](http://orteil.dashnet.org/cookieclicker/).
+Most classic example is [cookie clicker](http://orteil.dashnet.org/cookieclicker/) while the other one is the [universal peperclips](www.decisionproblem.com/paperclips/index2.html)

-In this year, we will be building the game and the game framework (to create different theme of incremental game through content control from the backend).
+In this year, we will be building the game and the game framework to create different theme of incremental game through content control from the backend.

 ### What is web application?